-Talya Bock is a Vice President in Private Wealth Management at Merrill Lynch in Washington, DC.
-She holds the CERTIFIED FINANCIAL PLANNER certification from the Certified Financial Planner Board of Standards and an M.A. in education from the Jewish Theological Seminary (JTS).
-Talya graduated Magna Cum Laude from Barnard College and JTS with B.A.’s in Economic History and Talmud.
+Talya Bock is a Senior Vice President in Private Wealth Management at Merrill Lynch in Washington, DC.
+Talya graduated magna cum laude from Barnard and the Jewish Theological Seminary (JTS) with degrees in Economic History and Talmud.
+She also holds an MA in Jewish education from JTS.
 Previously, Talya worked in private wealth management at Morgan Stanley Smith Barney and in investment banking at BMO Capital Markets.
-In addition to serving on the board of Mechon Hadar, she is an active community volunteer and serves on the boards of AVODAH, Washington DC and as a trustee of the Tikkun Olam Women’s Foundation.
-Talya completed the Summer 2010 Yeshiva fellowship at Mechon Hadar, and served as gabbai at Kehilat Hadar from 2008 to 2010.
-She is an active member of DC Minyan.
+Talya was a fellow at Yeshivat Hadar in the summer of 2010 and served as gabbai at Kehilat Hadar from 2008 to 2010.
+She is an active member of DC Minyan and serves on the Board of JTS.
+Talya Bock grew up in Newton, Massachusetts and lives in Washington DC with her husband and two children.

 Debbi Bohnen works as a Nurse Midwife at Bronx-Lebanon Hospital.
 She was a gabbai at Kehilat Hadar from 2002 to 2004 before she moved to Teaneck, NJ, where she now lives with her husband and two children.
 She is a founder of Minyan Koleinu in Teaneck, and is a member of the leadership team there.